VirgilSecurity/demo-firebase-js/README.md

   npm run start
   ```

+> In case you receive a message like `warning found n vulnerabilities` printed in the console after running the `npm install`, there is a potential security vulnerability in one of the demo's dependencies.
+Don't worry, this is a normal occurrence and in the majority of cases, is fixed by updating the packages.
+To install any updates, run the command `npm audit fix`.
+If some of the vulnerabilities persist after the update, check the results of the `npm audit` to see a detailed report.
+The report includes instructions on how to act on this information.

 * **Browse to http://localhost:1234**

 * Start a **second incognito window** to have 2 chat apps running with 2 different users